 Joe's public land management career with the Federal government spanned a critical 33 year period during which management on the public lands evolved from rancher-dominated Grazing Districts to BLM professional range conservationists and foresters which later grew into multiple use management by a wide range of natural and cultural resource management specialists.
 During the same period the historic land disposal programs of the General Land Office were being phased out and the BLM was struggling to establish itself as a multiple use management agency.

-for Joe T. Fallini in a well-attended ceremony July 18, 1997.
+The former Mackay Reservoir Recreation Site was renamed for Joe T. Fallini in a well-attended ceremony July 18, 1997. |

 Joe T. Fallini was one of the leaders in the BLM who helped prepare the guidelines, expand the work force and made needed changes happen.
 Six years after his retirement from BLM, Arizona Governor Babbitt appointed Joe T. Fallini as Arizona State Land Commissioner for the primary purpose of converting the Arizona State Land Department from a land disposal operation to natural resource and realty management agency.
 Joe's early career with the Grazing Service and BLM was spent working on the land and with the cattle and sheep operators to reduce overgrazing, settle disputes between operators, and implement the new rules and regulations for livestock grazing and Grazing Districts.
 In Washington he helped develop guidelines, manuals, policies and procedures for the Bureau's range program.